KatieSylvester/nashville_marathon_and_half_marathon_results/README.md

 ---------------------------------------------------------
 ## How To Read This Repo
-All analysis and charts are contained in the Excel file.
+All analysis and charts are contained in the marathon_analysis Excel file.